 Simply put, “business casual” means that suits and ties don’t necessarily need to be worn.
 The inclusion of the word “business” indicates that a certain level of formality should still apply to your choice of clothing and this is something that you should always keep in mind.

-Here are some simple rules that you can follow, to help you to maintain an appropriate air of professionalism, whilst rocking the business casual code at the work:
+Here are some simple rules that you can follow, to help you to maintain an appropriate air of professionalism, whilst rocking the business casual code whether in your home office or the workplace.

 The first question that is on most men’s lips – “Can I wear jeans?”
 The answer is yes.
 And no. Whether or not you can wear jeans depends completely upon where you work and the organisation’s attitude to just how casual “business casual” may be.
 If your colleagues are wearing jeans, then go for it.
 If they’re not, then don’t!
 Where the rules lie with jeans comes down to their fit and finish.
 Opt for a smart style, not too tight and definitely not ripped.
 If jeans aren’t acceptable, then opt for a chino or flat front trouser.
 The general rule of thumb is to keep to traditional colours such as black, grey, navy or beige – it’s probably best to save the salmon ones for the weekend.